osd-demo/OSD_Tutorials/ClusterPortal.md

 ![ClusterInfoCommand](/images/ClusterInfoCommand.png)

-5. More metrics will be displayed as in the below images
+5. Information is presented about core usage, memory, storage, node names, OpenShift version, Docker version, etc..

 ![Cluster Details](/images/ClusterDetails1.png)
 ![Cluster Details](/images/ClusterDetails2.png)

-6. Information is presented about core usage, memory, storage, node names, OpenShift version, Docker version, etc..

-7. You will also see links to core parts of the cluster such as the Web Console, Logs, API, and Registry.
+6. You will also see links to core parts of the cluster such as the Web Console, Logs, API, and Registry.

 ![Cluster Links](/images/ClusterPortalLinks.png)

-8. At the bottom there are also sections for seeing if any subscriptions will be expiring soon as well as any upcoming maintenance events.
+7. At the bottom there are also sections for seeing if any subscriptions will be expiring soon as well as any upcoming maintenance events.

 ![Cluster Sub Maint](/images/ClusterSubMaint.png)